 Always Check for Unauthorised Transactions

-Make sure to review your credit card and bank statements if there are any unauthorised transactions.
+Make sure to review your credit card and bank statements if there are any unauthorized transactions.
 Once you notice suspicious transactions on your accounts, report the matter to the financial institution immediately.

 Cancel A Service If You’re Done Using It